 4. Never leave them unsupervised.

 This step should only be done under strict supervision.
 Ferrets have claws and sharp teeth and can usually hold their own against a cat, but you don’t want either one to be hurt in the process.
-Keep each session short at first and gradually increase the amount of time they’re allowed to spend with the other.
+Keep each session short at first and gradually increase the time they’re allowed to spend with the other.
 For their safety, never leave them alone, even when you are confident that they won’t hurt each other.

 Tips for Helping Cats and Ferrets Get Along

 First, give each animal a private space to call their own.
 Cats like having a location up high where they are out of reach of the ferret, and ferrets like slim tubes that they can hide inside.
 Don’t force them to share toys, either.
-Instead, each pet should have things that they can mark as their own.
+Instead, each pet should have items they can mark as their own.

 Lastly, if possible, introduce them to one another when they are both young.
 They adapt easier when they learn from a young age that the other isn’t a threat.